 Threats are not the only situations to incite anger.
 Anger is also the reaction to injustice (perceived or real), to disagreements, and to inconvenience (discomfort) caused by dysfunction.

 Still, all manner of angry people – narcissists or not – suffer from a cognitive deficit and are worried and anxious.
 They are unable to conceptualise, to design effective strategies, and to execute them.
-They dedicate all their attention more details to the here and now and ignore the future consequences of their actions.
+They dedicate all their attention more details Online Drugstore, buy synthroid online, Free shipping, hydrocortisel kaufen. buy suhagra online, Discount 10% in Cheap Pharmacy Online Without a Prescription to the here and now and ignore the future consequences of their actions.
 Recent events are judged more relevant and weighted more heavily than any earlier ones.
 Anger impairs cognition, including the proper perception of time and space.

 In all people, narcissists and normal, anger is associated with a suspension of empathy.
 Irritated people cannot empathise.
 Actually, “counter-empathy” develops in a state of aggravated anger.
 The faculties of judgement and risk evaluation are also altered by anger.
 Later provocative acts are judged to be more serious than earlier ones – just by “virtue” of their chronological position.

 Yet, normal anger results in taking some action regarding the source of frustration (or, at the very least, the planning or contemplation of such action).
 In contrast, pathological rage is mostly directed at oneself, displaced, or even lacks a target altogether.

 Narcissists often vent their anger at “insignificant” people.
 They yell at a waitress, berate a taxi driver, or publicly chide an underling.
 Alternatively, they sulk, feel anhedonic or pathologically bored, drink, or do drugs – all forms of self-directed aggression.